microsoft/onnxruntime/docs/genai/api/java.md

 ```

 #### Parameters
-- `sequenceIndex`: The index of the sequence.
+-`sequenceIndex`: the index of the sequence.

 #### Throws

-`GenAIException`- If the call to the GenAI native API fails.
+`GenAIException`- if the call to the GenAI native API fails.

 #### Returns

 An array of integers with the sequence of token ids.

 ### Generate next token